shannah/webviewjar/README.md

 WARNING: Currently the WebView is picky about being started on the main application thread.
 On Mac you may need to add the "-XstartOnFirstThread" flag in the JVM.

+#### Demos

+1. [Swing Demo](demos/WebViewSwingDemo/README.md) - A simple demo showing how to create and control a WebView from a Swing App.
+2. [Minimal Demo](demos/WebViewMinimalDemo/README.md) - A simple demo that only launches a WebView on the main thread.

 ## Supported Platforms

 This should work on Mac, Linux, and Windows.